-Completion of all introductory sessions and all eight full practicals is a requirement for the Preliminary Examination, and the marks contribute to the Preliminary Examination in Materials Science.
+Completion of all introductory sessions and all eight full practicals is a requirement for the Preliminary Examination, and the marks for seven of the practicals, as identified in Table 5 contribute to the Preliminary Examination in Materials Science.
 For this reason, each candidate will be required to submit the Materials Practical book to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o The Deputy Administrator (Academic), in the Department of Materials, not later than 10.00 am on Friday of the sixth week of Trinity Full Term.
 The Moderators will also be given access to the marked set of practical reports on WebLearn for each student.

-Your attention is drawn to the strict Examination Regulations on completing the Practicals and other coursework to a satisfactory level, as explained in Section 11 of the present Handbook.
+Your attention is drawn to the strict Examination Regulations on completing the Practicals and other coursework to a satisfactory level, as explained in Section 12 of the present Handbook.
 You will retain access to the WebLearn site for Prelims practicals throughout your second year.